Paanini/paanini.github.com/_posts/2014-01-07-on-choosing-a-blogging-platform.markdown

 This setup allows me full access to the site on a local Git repository on my Linux machine, and posting via [Prose.io](http://prose.io) through a browser if I'm on any other machine.
 (They also allow posting via mobile, but I haven't tried that out yet.)

 I want to write more starting this year, so settings up this blog was the first step!
-I also want to read more this year, which is why I'm calling it ### 30 Books (until I can come up with something better)
+Since I'm horrible at coming up with clever names, this blog won't have a name.

 Happy New Year!